 In maths, we have been consolidating our knowledge on adding, subtracting, dividing and multiplying using formal written methods.
 The children have been putting their measuring skills to good use and measuring accurately in centimetres and millimetres, including measuring their own miniature built Anderson shelters in centimetres and millimetres.

 We have spent time ‘Digging for Victory’ by clearing our class allotment plot.
 There were lots of weeds and also additional finds of potatoes and onions from last year’s crop.
 The children have planted more potatoes as well as tomatoes, French beans and mint.
 Let’s hope for super weather to help our plants grow and flourish.

 In computing, we have been learning how to send emails and attachments.
 The children sent a story as an attachment to another person in the class, who continued the story.
 This was great fun as the children couldn’t wait to receive their email and what part they were to complete next.

 Another wonderful class assembly based on a modern day version of ‘St George and the Dragon’ was performed at the start of the term.
 It was incredible to see the children develop their own scripts and lines- as well as ad libs- doing the performance.
 We have budding actors in the midst.

-We continue every day to learn and develop skills to enable us to deal with managing our frustrations and coping with minor disputes.
+We continue every day to learn and develop skills to enable us to deal with managing our frustrations and coping with minor disputes and dealing with everyday life.
 We are using the ‘Eight Secrets of Success’ to showcase our successes.
-So far we have focussed on ‘working hard’, ‘concentrating’ and ‘pushing ourselves’.
-Due to flooding in our classroom, the children moved out and spent two weeks working in the stables.
-They were a true credit to themselves as they accepted the change well and settled in quickly in the stables, as well as help move items back into the class-- once it was cleaned and ready for our return.
+In the last six weeks we have focussed on ways to improve, understand others and to not to give up.